bruvellu/terebratalia-wnts/2-text/wnt.md

 The other species are *Branchiostoma floridae* (Bf), *Capitella teleta* (Ct), *Drosophila melanogaster* (Dm), *Homo sapiens* (Hs), *Lingula anatina* (La), *Lottia gigantea* (Lg), *Platynereis dumerilii* (Pd), *Saccoglossus kowalevskii* (Sk), and *Tribolium castaneum* (Tc).
 ](figures/Fig1.jpg){#fig:wnt-tree width=15cm}

-\newpage

 ![Expression of Wnt signaling components during *Terebratalia transversa* development.
 The heatmap represents the log-normalized transcript counts for ligands, receptors, and antagonists calculated from stage-specific RNA-seq data.
 Each cell shows the average value between two replicates.
-Asterisks in *wnt4* and *wntA* denote samples where the observed quantified expression is not derived from a transcript containing Wnt coding sequences, but from a contiguous gene in the antisense direction (see Methods for details).
+Asterisks in *wnt4* and *wntA* denote samples where the expression levels were overestimated due to the expression of an antisense gene present in the same transcript (see Methods for details).
+The black outline marks the late gastrula stage (51h), when all Wnt genes are expressed.
 The illustrations depict *T. transversa* developmental stages from the oocyte until the post-metamorphic juvenile.
-At the late gastrula stage (51h, black outline) all Wnt genes are expressed.
 The stages we analyzed using *in situ* hybridization (early gastrula to late larva) are highlighted in magenta.
 ](figures/Fig2.jpg){#fig:profiling width=15cm}

-\newpage

 ![Whole-mount colorimetric *in situ* hybridization of *Terebratalia transversa* *wnt1*, *wnt1t*, *wnt2*, *wnt4*, *wnt5*, *wnt6*, and *wnt7*.
-Developmental stages between early gastrula and late larva.
+Developmental stages between late blastula and late larva.
-The samples are oriented with a blastoporal/ventral view and the anterior end to the top.
+The samples are oriented with a blastoporal/ventral view and anterior end to the top.
 Black arrowheads indicate the apical--mantle boundary.
 White arrowheads indicate the mantle--pedicle boundary.
 Panels for *wnt1* originally published under a Creative Commons Attribution License in @Vellutini2016-lq and reprinted here for completion.
 Scale bars = 20µm.
 ](figures/Fig3.jpg){#fig:ligands1 width=15cm}

-\newpage

 ![Whole-mount colorimetric *in situ* hybridization of *Terebratalia transversa* *wnt8*, *wnt9*, *wnt10*, *wnt11*, *wnt16*, and *wntA*.
-Developmental stages between early gastrula and late larva.
+Developmental stages between late blastula and late larva.
-The samples are oriented with a blastoporal/ventral view and the anterior end to the top.
+The samples are oriented with a blastoporal/ventral view and anterior end to the top.
 Black arrowheads indicate the apical--mantle boundary.
 White arrowheads demarcate the mantle--pedicle boundary.
 Scale bars = 20µm.
 ](figures/Fig4.jpg){#fig:ligands2 width=15cm}

-\newpage

 ![Whole-mount double-fluorescent *in situ* hybridization of *Terebratalia transversa* Wnt genes.
 (A--D) Expression of *wnt1* (magenta) and *wnt5* (green) in the early gastrula (A), late gastrula (B) and early larva in ventral (C) and dorsal (D) views.